Hywan/LaMaisonVivante/dhw-ventilation/nilan/README.md

 > which gives a more pleasant indoor climate than is possible with an
 > ordinary ventilation unit without a heat pump.

-Data are read through [Modbus TCP](https://en.wikipedia.org/wiki/Modbus).
+Data are read or written through [Modbus TCP](https://en.wikipedia.org/wiki/Modbus).
 An IP address is then required to reach the Nilan.
 The port 502 must be opened.